Donald K. Tarlton

-Donald K. Tarlton, CM (born 12 May 1943) is a Canadian record producer and promoter.
+Donald Ross Tarlton CM (12 May 1943 – 13 April 2026) was a Canadian record producer and promoter.
 He promoted many concerts and Canadian musicians under the name Donald K. Donald.

 Early life and education

-Tarlton graduated from Rosemere High School in the Montreal area and then attended Sir George Williams University (now Concordia University).
+Tarlton graduated from Rosemere High School in the Laurentian area and then attended Sir George Williams University (now Concordia University).
 His interest in entertainment promotion began in his youth.

 Career

-In 1966 Tarlton founded Donald K. Donald Productions, a concert promotion and booking company.
+In 1966, Tarlton founded Donald K. Donald Productions, a concert promotion and booking company.

 Tarlton was one of several people who founded the Montreal-based Aquarius Records, noted for artists such as April Wine, Corey Hart and Sum 41.

-Tarlton has also been an occasional theatre promoter in the United States, including the Tony Award-winning Black and Blue and Tango Argentino.
+Tarlton was also an occasional theatre promoter in the United States, including the Tony Award-winning Black and Blue and Tango Argentino.

 In 1998, Tarlton founded the music industry promotion company Le Groupe DKD and founded several new music labels.

+Death

+Tarlton died from Parkinson's disease on 13 April 2026, at the age of 82.